youngancient/airdrop-distro/README.md

 ## Overview

 This project provides a Solidity smart contract `MerkleAirdrop` and a JavaScript script `merkle.ts` for managing token airdrops using Merkle trees.
-This README includes instructions for setting up and running the `merkle.t# Sample Aidrop Distribution
+This README includes instructions for setting up and running the `merkle.ts` Sample Airdrop Distribution

 ## Setup and Running `merkle.ts`